con-tools/con-tools/docs/api/Locations.md

 * `area` : (optional) a general description of the area where the location can be found, such as "main hall" or "green rooms"
 * `max_attendees` : (integer) the maximum number of people that can be hosted in that location
-* `slug`: (optional) use a pre-generated slug (URL friendly name) for the location, instead of generating one automatically **Output:** A property list showing the created location information, with the followign fields:
+* `slug`: (optional) use a pre-generated slug (URL friendly name) for the location, instead of generating one automatically **Output:** A property list showing the created location information, with the following fields:
 * `status`: (boolean) whether the operation was successful or not
 * `error`: (optional) error text describing the error if the operation was not successful
 * `title` : the title to for the location